quii/learn-go-with-tests/structs/readme.md

 ## Refactor

 There is some duplication in our tests.

 All we want to do is take a collection of _shapes_, call the `Area()` method on them and then check the result.

-We want to be able to write some kind of `checkArea` function that we can pass both `Rectangle`s and `Circle`s to, but fail to compile if we try and pass in something that isn't a shape.
+We want to be able to write some kind of `checkArea` function that we can pass both `Rectangle`s and `Circle`s to, but fail to compile if we try to pass in something that isn't a shape.

-With Go we can codify this intent with **interfaces**.
+With Go, we can codify this intent with **interfaces**.

 Interfaces are a very powerful concept in statically typed languages like Go because they allow you to make functions that can be used with different types and create highly-decoupled code whilst still maintaining type-safety.